ludovicchabant/PieCrust2/docs/docs/01_tutorial/01_your-first-blog.md

 configuration header, check out the [page configuration reference][pageconfref].

+## Add some pages

+Just like posts, pages are text files placed in some specific directory -- the appropriately named `pages/` directory.
+If you create a `pages/foo.md` file, you'll get a `/foo.html` page in your published website (or just `/foo` if you don't want URLs ending with `.html`).

+Let's create an "_About_" page for our blog.
+Once again, we could create the text file "by hand" but we can also use the `prepare` command:

+    $ chef prepare page about
+    Creating page: pages/about.md

+Edit that file and change it to something more appropriate... make the title something like "_About This Site_", and add some text.

+You should still have the server running, so type `http://localhost:8080/about.html` in the address bar.
+You should see your new page show up.

+Of course, you probably want a link to that page -- it's not very useful if visitors have to know the URL in order to reach it.
+We could go into layout and templating considerations so that we can add it in some kind of sidebar menu, but we'll keep this tutorial short for now.
+Instead, let's just add a link to it from one of your blog posts.

+Open your last created post in a text file, and add something like this:

+    {%raw%}
+    You can learn more [about this site here]({{pcurl('about')}})
+    {%endraw%}

+Go back to the home page (`http://localhost:8080`) in your browser and look for that new piece of text.
+It should feature a hyperlink to your new "_About_" page.

+Here's how this worked:

+* The `[text here](url)` syntax is [Markdown][mdown] for hyperlink.
+All the posts and pages files have a `.md` extension, which means PieCrust will use Markdown to format it.
+This means you can use things like `*asterisks*` and `**double asterisks**` to show *italics* and **bold** things.
+See any [Markdown cheat sheet][mdown] to learn about this simple syntax.

+* As mentioned above, the part in parenthesis is supposed to be the URL of the hyperlink, so you might be wondering why we're writing this weird
+  {%raw%}`{{pcurl('about')}}`{%endraw%} thing instead of just something like `/about.html`.

+    The reason is that a fixed URL is easy to break -- when you change the root URL of your site, or when you change between "ugly" URLs (with the `.html` extension) and "pretty" URLs (without the extension), along with a few other possible changes.

+    The `pcurl` function generates the URL according to the current situation and is therefore much more versatile.
+You can read [more on routing and URL functions][routes], or [more on templating in general][tpl].

 ## Configuring the website

 This is all fine and dandy, but the big title at the top of the home page still